 To sum it up.
 Here is the general list of what you can expect from

 - Universal setting restoration: You can restore the backup settings of most Asus routers — so far, among those support AiMesh, all but the RT-AX89X and the Blue Cave — interchangeably.
-As a result, in an upgrade, you won’t need to program the new router from scratch.
+As a result, you won’t need to program the new router from scratch in an upgrade.
 Most of your network’s configurations — including those of an AiMesh system — will migrate from the old router to the new one.
 Note, though, that it’s always better to set up the router from scratch to avoid possible setting conflicts.

 - A robust full web interface: Asus’s web user interface is one of my favorites.
 It’s intuitive and allows for in-depth customization.
 But the interface can be overwhelming for novice users.

 - Helpful Asus mobile app: Alternatively, users can use the Asus mobile app to manage and set up their router.
 It’s a well-designed app with decent access to the router.
-You can also turn on the Dynamic DNS-based remote access without having to have an account with Asus.
+You can also turn on the Dynamic DNS-based remote access without having a login account with Asus.

 - Adaptive QoS: A quality of service engine that allows you to prioritize Internet traffic to support different applications or services.
 Adaptive QoS requires minimum work from the user and is effective.
-It also includes Bandwidth Monitor in case you want to know who uses the most Internet at all and Web History that shows web sites a client has visited.
+It also includes Bandwidth Monitor if you want to know who uses the most Internet at all and Web History that shows the websites a client has visited.

-- Traffic Analyzer: A set of tools and statistics in case you want to find out what’s been going on in the network in a set amount of time, and in real-time.
+- Traffic Analyzer: A set of tools and statistics if you want to find out what’s been going on in the network in a set amount of time and in real-time.

 - Frequent firmware releases: Asus regularly pushes out new firmware updates to improve its routers.
 For the most part, this is a good thing.
 However, once in a while, new firmware can cause issues.
 In this case, you should downgrade the router to the previous stable version and wait for the next release.
 (Asus routers don’t auto-update firmware by themselves.)